 A Different Type of Canning

-Then I moved to Ireland and decided to make zucchini relish and marmalade.
+Then I moved to Ireland and decided to make zucchini relish and homemade marmalade.
 However, I couldn’t find any canning supplies in grocery stores or department stores.
 It just didn’t exist.

 Here is how it was done: